-The Group applied for the first time certain standards and amendments which are effective for annual periods beginning on or after 1 January 2016.
-According to the Group's management, the amendments are not expected to have a material effect on the consolidated financial statements.
+The Group applied for the first-time certain standards and amendments which are effective for annual periods beginning on or after 1 January 2017.
+The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
 The nature of each new standard and amendment is described below:

-Amendments to IAS 1: Disclosure Initiative
+Amendments to IAS 7: Disclosure Initiative: Statement of Cash Flows

-The amended standard is effective for annual periods beginning on or after 1 January 2016.
+The amended standard is effective for annual periods beginning on or after 1 January 2017 with early adoption permitted.
 The EU has endorsed the amendments.